Granata-R/DOT-IOT-Log-Explorer/README.md

 # DOT-IOT-Log-Explorer

+## About this guide
+This guide has been written by the author of DOT-IOT Log Explorer with the intent to show potential users its capabilities, and to guide current users as well.
+As of march 26, the software is becoming quite big. therefore it's difficult to me to explain the meaning of each single button. i will probably do this in the future, updating this guide step by step.
+Also, I will make sure (but this is just a detail!) to put tips for the user while the cursor is above each button.

+The three macro sections about the guide are about Preprocessing, Exploring the data in MATLAB, and averaging the results. the preprocessing is made in python mostly. the second part describes how to use the main GUIs I have created to explore and save tailored analyses. finally, i describe how to verage the results from single experiments belonging to different groups, as described in the "averaging the results".

+## Credits
+The software was created by Rocco Granata with the inputs of Diletta Cavezza.

 DOT-IOT-Log-Explorer is software for broad analysis of electrophysiological data.
 In short, it allows performing an analysis of spectral properties; single units (through external sorters, such as KiloSort, see:); comodulation between theta and gamma components of the EEG/LFP; inner feature of unwinding option for object exploration/epoch selection, with compatibility with the popular ANY-maze software; analysis of sleep segmentation (through AccuSleep, see).

 The software has been designed to analyze data extracted from Tint + data extracted from .bin sources through SpikeInterface (see...).